axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 -------------

-The Global Search is a convenient tool for you to look up information in the whole Axon Ivy Portal.
+The Global Search is a convenient tool for you to look up information in the whole |ivy| Portal.
 You may search for any keyword.
-By default, the Axon Ivy Portal will search for:
+By default, the |ivy| Portal will search for:

 #.
 Processes